Large Ensemble Improvisation & Collaboration

 o Orquesta Libertad – Oaxaca, Mexico

-o Scuola Populare Di Musica Ivan Illich – Bologna, Italy
+o Scuola Populare Di Musica Ivan Illich – Bologna

 o Centre Municipal Culture et Loisirs – Gap, France